pnp/sp-starter-kit/documentation/common-provision-results.md

 ## Invalid App package installation - API Management missing

 Deployment of the included SPFx solutions `.\source\[component]\sharepoint\solution\[component].sppkg` may be  [`completed manually`](./manual-deploy-sppkg-solution.md).
-If you do not have `Targeted Release` enabled for all users, or if you have enabled Targeted Release for all users but have not waited at least 24 hours to full roll out, you may encounter errors when manually deploying the .sppgk packages, or attempting to find API Management.
+In legacy tenants, if you do not have `Targeted Release` enabled for all users, or if you have enabled Targeted Release for all users but have not waited at least 24 hours to full roll out, you may encounter errors when manually deploying the .sppgk packages, or attempting to find API Management.

 `Manually deploying .sppkg packages`